-For example, navy and white color combination are popular colors you see on traditional ones since indigo works as insect deterrent and white color provides a sensation of coolness.
+For example, navy and white color combinations are popular colors you see on traditional ones since indigo works as an insect deterrent and white color provides a sensation of coolness.

 In traditional Japanese clothing, it has the most simple and basic design.

-Nowadays, people put on them after a bath as a loungewear in summer, as pajamas, or as a training wear when one practice classical Japanese dance let alone in the events of fireworks or festivals.
+Nowadays, people put on them after a bath as loungewear in summer, as pajamas, or as training wear when one performs classical Japanese dance let alone in the events of fireworks or festivals.

 Female Yukata comes with a lot of varieties in style and design patterns.

 You can enjoy them with a traditional style matching with a folding fan, a purse, and pairs of Geta (Japanese wooden clogs).

 There is a category called “Retro-Modern Yukata”, which features vivid colors and bold designs.